sam2829/project-3-0s-and-Xs/README.md

   - I then scrolled down and clicked on the button "Deploy Branch" which is now building the app.
   - Once the app is successfully deployed, a message appeared "saying your app was successfully deployed."
 Then click on the "view" button which will take me to the deployed link.

+  ## Data Model

+  I decided to use a PlayGame class as my model.
+The game creates an instance of the PlayGame class to the game board to play the game.

+  The PlayGame class stores the board size, the grid positions of both the user and computer, players name and whos turn it is.

+  The PlayGame class also has methods that help play the game, such as a print method to print out the current game board, players choice of grid postion, check to see if there has been a winner or a tie, switch turns between player and computer, method for computer to select a random grid postion computers turn and one to ask the user if they would like to restart the the game.

   ## Testing

   Please refer to [TESTING.md](TESTING.md) file for all testing carried out.